Here’s why some Christmas trees are upside-down - NewsBreak

 It’s not just a trend among homeowners, either.
 According to lifestyle website The Spruce , retailers have been using upside-down holiday trees to put more ornaments at the eye level of shoppers.

 Hanging Christmas trees from the ceiling rather than standing them upright on the floor is more than just a fad.
-An upside-down Christmas tree, bedecked with ornaments representing the Christmas traditions of various European countries, has been part of the Milwaukee Public Museum’s European Village exhibit for over 37 years.Who is Parson Brown?
-Meet the mystery man from ‘Winter Wonderland’
+An upside-down Christmas tree, bedecked with ornaments representing the Christmas traditions of various European countries, has been part of the Milwaukee Public Museum’s European Village exhibit for over 37 years.Santa sighting at Loveland Ski Area, winter resorts celebrate snowfall

 Throughout history, evergreen plants like fir, balsam, and holly have been used during winter celebrations by many cultures, and the practice predates Christianity, according to Jackie Schweitzer, Collection Manager for the Milwaukee Public Museum’s History Department.
 Evergreens were commonly used to symbolize fertility, renewal and everlasting life, which were later adopted by Christians in their celebrations.